raspberrypilearning/stress-ball/en/step_4.md

 --- /task ---

 --- task ---
 Click on your sprite to try it out.
 Try it again.
-And again.
+Then, try it again!
 --- /task ---

 --- save ---